maxwellstull/FortitudeEngine/README.md

 - [ ] Create pause menu with save & exit, options, etc
 - [ ] Implement save game
 - [ ] Implement "bank"
+- [ ] Fix bug: if unit reaches end when projectile is en route to them, and unit despawns, the game crashes

 ### Features